 Bordeaux

 January is the month when Bordeaux becomes itself again.
 The autumn visitors have gone, the vines have been pruned back to the bone, and the city settles into a slower, more intimate rhythm.
-Mornings begin in the mist rising off the Garonne; afternoons stretch into long lunches and glasses of something local; evenings draw you into wine bars where the tables are close together and the conversation flows.
-It is, frankly, one of our favourite months to welcome guests.
+Mornings begin in the mist rising off the Garonne; afternoons stretch into long lunches and glasses of something local; evenings pull you into wine bars where tables are pushed close together and conversation runs easy.
+It is, honestly, one of our favourite months to welcome guests.

-This is not a month for postcard sunshine — it is a month for stone façades glowing amber in the low winter light, for the smell of woodsmoke drifting from the neo-bistrots, for cannelés eaten warm from their paper bags along the Miroir d'eau.
-Come with the right jumper and no fixed itinerary, and Bordeaux in January will give you back far more than you put in.
+This is not a month for postcard sunshine — it is a month for stone façades glowing amber in the low winter light, for the smell of woodsmoke drifting from neo-bistros, for cannelés eaten warm from the bag while walking along the Miroir d'eau.
+Come with the right jumper and no fixed agenda, and Bordeaux in January gives it all back tenfold.
 Here is how we suggest making the most of it.

-Bordeaux is close enough to the Atlantic to enjoy milder winters than Paris or Lyon, but it is not immune to the unpredictability of an oceanic climate.
-Expect typical south-western maritime winter conditions: cool, occasionally damp, with bright cold spells between grey stretches.
-Ground frost is possible in the early morning; snow remains rare and usually short-lived.
-Rain, on the other hand, is a faithful companion — often fine and passing rather than heavy.
+Bordeaux sits close enough to the Atlantic to enjoy milder winters than Paris or Lyon, yet the city is not immune to the temperament of an oceanic climate.
+Expect the typical conditions of a south-western maritime winter: cool, sometimes damp, with beautiful cold spells of clear sky between grey stretches.
+Frost is possible in the early morning hours; snow remains rare and generally brief.
+Rain, on the other hand, is a faithful companion — usually fine and passing, rather than torrential.

 In practice, layering will serve you far better than a single heavy coat.
-A warm mid-layer, a windproof and waterproof outer shell, and shoes suited to wet cobblestones will see you through comfortably.
-Bordeaux's historic centre is almost entirely walkable, and the limestone paving becomes slippery in the rain — grip, then, is not a minor detail.
+A warm mid-layer, a windproof and waterproof shell, and shoes suited to wet cobblestones will do more for you than any bulky parka.
+Bordeaux's historic centre is almost entirely walkable, and the limestone cobbles become slippery in the rain — grip, then, is not a minor detail.

 Note

-A note from our équipe: if you have forgotten something, head to Rue Sainte-Catherine during the winter sales — you will find warm clothing at genuinely reduced prices.
+A note from our équipe: if you have forgotten anything, head to Rue Sainte-Catherine during the winter sales — you will find warm clothes at genuinely reduced prices.

-If there is one date to circle on the January calendar, it is the start of theSoldes d'hiver, the winter sales, a nationwide period of discounted retail.
-They begin in early January and run for around four weeks, and Bordeaux takes them seriously.
-Rue Sainte-Catherine — one of the longest pedestrian streets in Europe — becomes the obvious epicentre, but the real pleasure is found in the side streets nearby.
+If there is one date to circle on a January calendar, it is the start of theSoldes d'hiver, the national winter sales period.
+They begin in early January and run for approximately four weeks, and Bordeaux takes them seriously.
+Rue Sainte-Catherine — one of the longest pedestrian streets in Europe — becomes the obvious epicentre, but the real pleasure is in the side streets off it.

 Note

-Saturdays on Rue Sainte-Catherine during the sales are genuinely hectic.
-If crowds are not your thing, a Tuesday or Wednesday morning is a different experience entirely — you can actually browse at your own pace.
+Saturdays on Rue Sainte-Catherine during the sales are genuinely crowded.
+If you dislike busy crowds, go on a Tuesday or Wednesday morning — you can actually browse at your own pace.

-January is a rewarding time to engage with wine in Bordeaux, precisely because the vineyards are dormant.
-The vines are being pruned — slow, painstaking manual work that shapes the entire year ahead — and the châteaux are noticeably quieter.
-Many of the smaller estates that turn away walk-ins during high season will welcome you warmly at this time of year, often with the winemaker themselves.
+January is a fine time to engage with wine in Bordeaux, precisely because the vineyards are dormant.
+The vines are being pruned — slow, careful hand-work that determines the entire year ahead — and the châteaux are noticeably quieter.
+A good number of the smaller estates that turn away unannounced visitors in high season will welcome you warmly at this time of year, often with the winemaker themselves.

-Booking ahead is essential.
-Unlike summer, when tourist coaches roll through Saint-Émilion unannounced, January visits are by appointment.
-Reserve two or three days in advance and confirm the evening before — some family-run estates keep reduced winter hours.
+Booking is essential.
+Unlike summer, when tourist coaches roll through Saint-Émilion unannounced, January visits are made by appointment.
+Reserve two or three days ahead and confirm the day before — some family-run estates keep reduced winter hours.

-In the city itself, theCité du Vinremains open and is arguably best experienced in January: fewer visitors, more time in front of each installation, and a panoramic tasting room on the top floor where the winter light over the Garonne is remarkable.
-Pair it with a walk along the nearby Bassins à Flot, the redeveloped former docklands just alongside.
+In the city itself, theCité du Vinremains open and is arguably at its best in January: fewer visitors, more time at each exhibit, and a panoramic tasting room on the top floor where the winter light over the Garonne is remarkable.
+Pair it with a walk along the nearby Bassins à Flot, redeveloped on the old quayside.

-January is museum season, and Bordeaux is well suited to it.
+January is the season for museums, and Bordeaux is well suited to it.
 TheMusée des Beaux-Artsis free for its permanent collection and occupies a quiet wing of the Palais Rohan gardens.
-TheCAPC musée d'art contemporain, housed in a converted 19th-century warehouse in Chartrons, is one of the most atmospheric contemporary art spaces in France — the raw stone vaulting alone is worth the visit.
+TheCAPC musée d'art contemporain, housed in a converted 19th-century warehouse in the Chartrons, is one of the most compelling contemporary art spaces in France — the raw stone vaulting alone is worth the visit.

-For something more local, theMusée d'Aquitainetakes you through the region's history, from prehistory and the Roman period through the Atlantic trade (including its darkest chapters) to the modern era.
-Set aside a full afternoon.
+For something more local, theMusée d'Aquitainetraces the region's history from prehistory through the Roman period, the Atlantic trade (including its darkest chapters), and into the modern era.
+Allow a full afternoon.

 On a cold, clear day, climb theTour Pey-Berland, the free-standing bell tower beside the cathedral.
-The 233 steps warm your legs quickly, and the view over the terracotta rooftops is worth every one of them.
-Then descend to thePlace de la Bourseand theMiroir d'eau— quieter in winter, and often reflecting a pale pink sky in the late afternoon.
+The 233 steps warm the legs quickly, and the view over the terracotta rooftops is worth every one of them.
+Then walk down to thePlace de la Bourseand theMiroir d'eau— quieter in winter, and often reflecting a pale pink sky in the late afternoon.

 You might also like

 This is when Bordeaux's food scene is at its most Bordelais.
-Oyster season is in full swing, and the Arcachon oysters served across the city are remarkably good during the cold months.
-Look for seafood platters, duck in all its forms (magret, confit, rillettes), lamproie à la bordelaise for the more adventurous, and slowly braised cèpes still lingering on menus from the autumn.
+Oyster season is in full swing, and Arcachon oysters served across the city are remarkably good during the cold months.
+Look for seafood platters, duck in all its forms (magret, confit, rillettes), lamproie à la bordelaise for the more adventurous, and slowly braised porcini mushrooms still lingering on menus from autumn.

-Sunday brunch culture has taken hold in Chartrons and around Saint-Pierre, and it is a fine way to spend a grey January morning.
-For dinner, the neo-bistrots around Rue des Faures, Rue Saint-James, and the district around Marché des Capucins are where locals actually eat.
-Book ahead — even in January, the good tables fill by Thursday for the weekend.
+Sunday brunch culture has taken firm hold in the Chartrons and around Saint-Pierre, and it is a fine way to spend a grey January morning.
+For dinner, the neo-bistros around Rue des Faures, Rue Saint-James and the Marché des Capucins district are where locals actually eat.
+Book ahead — even in January, the best places fill up by Thursday for the weekend.

 Bordeaux is compact, and almost every district in the historic centre works well in January.
 That said, each has its own character, and the right choice depends on how you like to spend your evenings.

 The medieval heart.
-Narrow lanes, stone façades, restaurants and wine bars on almost every corner.
-The cathedral, the Grand Théâtre, Place de la Bourse, and Rue Sainte-Catherine are all a few minutes on foot.
-Ideal for a first visit and for travellers who want to step straight into the city the moment they leave the door.
+Narrow streets, stone façades, wine bars and restaurants on nearly every corner.
+The cathedral, the Grand Théâtre, the Place de la Bourse and Rue Sainte-Catherine are all a few minutes on foot.
+Ideal for a first visit and for travellers who want to step straight into the city the moment they walk out the door.

-The old wine merchants' district, now the most quietly charming part of the city for unhurried mornings: independent shops, cafés, the Sunday quayside market, the CAPC museum.
-Quieter in the evenings, which some of our guests find exactly right.
+Bordeaux's former wine-merchant district, now the city's most appealing neighbourhood for unhurried mornings: independent shops, cafés, a Sunday market on the quayside, the CAPC museum.
+Quieter in the evenings, which some of our guests particularly appreciate.
 Around 15 to 20 minutes on foot from the cathedral.

-More mixed, more lived-in — this district is home to the covered market and some of the city's best affordable addresses.
-Ideal for seasoned travellers who want to discover the real texture of Bordeaux and do not mind a slightly rougher edge in places.
+More mixed, more authentic — this is the district that holds the covered market and some of the best-value addresses in the city.
+Ideal for experienced travellers who want to feel the real texture of Bordeaux and are comfortable with an atmosphere that is a little more raw in places.

-Bordeaux's centre is genuinely best explored on foot — that is simply a fact.
-The tram network (TBM, lines A, B, C, and D) covers everything else you could need, including the airport (line A with a connection to the shuttle) and Bordeaux Saint-Jean station (line C).
-A single ticket is inexpensive; if you plan to travel over several days, ask about multi-day passes available from the machines at tram stops.
+The centre of Bordeaux is genuinely best explored on foot — that is simply the reality.
+The tram network (TBM, lines A, B, C and D) covers everything else you might need, including the airport (line A with a connection to the shuttle) and Bordeaux Saint-Jean station (line C).
+A single ticket is inexpensive; if you plan to travel over several days, ask about multi-day passes available at the tram stop machines.

-From the airport, we generally suggest the30′Directbus into the centre for its simplicity, or a taxi if you are arriving late.
-From Paris, the TGV drops you at Bordeaux Saint-Jean in around two hours, and from there you can reach any of our apartments in the historic centre within 15 minutes by tram or taxi.
+From the airport, we generally recommend the30′Directbus into the centre for its simplicity, or a taxi if you are arriving late.
+From Paris, the TGV drops you at Bordeaux Saint-Jean in around two hours, from where you can reach any of our apartments in the historic centre in 15 minutes by tram or taxi.

 A car is of little use in the city — parking is expensive and much of the centre is pedestrianised.
-If you are planning days out in the Médoc vineyards, hire a car only for those days and pick it up at the station.
+If you are planning days out in the Médoc vineyards, rent a car only for those days and collect it at the station.

-When the weather lifts, Bordeaux's geography makes it easy to get away for the day.Arcachonis less than an hour by train and beautiful in winter — the light over the bay is pale and vast, and the oyster shacks in the harbours ofCap-FerretandL'Herbestay open all year.
-TheDune du Pilatis a bracing walk in January; wear appropriate shoes and bring a windproof jacket.
+When the weather lifts, Bordeaux's location makes day trips genuinely easy.Arcachonis under an hour by train and beautiful in winter — the light over the bay is pale and vast, and the oyster shacks in the harbours ofCap-FerretandL'Herbestay open year-round.
+TheDune du Pilatis a bracing walk in January; wear suitable shoes and bring a windproof jacket.

-Saint-Émilionworks as a half-day too, but we would encourage you to plan a full day instead, to give a château visit and an unhurried lunch the time they deserve.La Rochelleis a little further (around two hours by train) but makes a rewarding full day if the mood takes you.
+Saint-Émilionworks as a half-day too, though we would encourage you to allow a full day, giving a château visit and an unhurried lunch the time they deserve.La Rochelleis a little further (around two hours by train) but makes a beautiful full day out if you are inclined.

-January in Bordeaux calls for one thing above all: somewhere that feels genuinely warm and welcoming the moment you close the door behind you.
+January in Bordeaux calls for one thing above all: somewhere that genuinely feels warm and welcoming the moment you close the door behind you.
 That is what we build our winter stays around.
-Our Bordeaux apartments sit on the streets we would choose ourselves — Saint-Pierre, Le Triangle d'Or, Chartrons — so you can walk to dinner, and walk back from a wine bar without worrying about a taxi in the rain.
+Our Bordeaux apartments are tucked into the streets we would choose ourselves — Saint-Pierre, the Triangle d'Or, the Chartrons — so you can walk to dinner, and walk home from a wine bar without worrying about a taxi in the rain.

-For our winter guests in particular, we point you towards ourwarm, well-placed apartments: efficient heating, heavy curtains, kitchens equipped for the mornings when you would rather have your coffee at home than outside in the drizzle, and locations a few minutes from a tram stop.
-Many of our properties sit within restored 18th-century buildings, with the high ceilings, stone walls, and tall windows that make Bordeaux what it is — and we make sure they are as warm as they are beautiful.
+For our winter guests in particular, we point you toward ourwarm, well-placed apartments: effective heating, heavy curtains, kitchens equipped for the mornings when you would rather have your coffee at home than outside in the drizzle, and locations a few minutes from a tram stop.
+Many of our properties sit within restored 18th-century buildings, with the high ceilings, stone walls and tall windows that make Bordeaux what it is — and we make sure they are as warm as they are beautiful.

-Travelling as a couple, a well-considered one-bedroom apartment in Saint-Pierre puts you at the centre of the action.
-For families or groups of friends, our larger apartments in Chartrons give you space and a genuinely local neighbourhood on the doorstep.
-In summer we will point you towards those with a terrace and air conditioning — but in January, it is warmth and centrality that matter, and that is precisely what we offer.
+Whether you are travelling as a couple, a well-considered one-bedroom apartment in Saint-Pierre places you at the heart of the action.
+For families or groups of friends, our larger apartments in the Chartrons give you space and a genuinely local neighbourhood on your doorstep.
+In summer, we point you toward those with a terrace and air conditioning — but in January, it is comfort and centrality that matter, and that is precisely what we offer.

 Note

 Arriving late in January?
-Write to us before you set off — we can turn the heating on a few hours before you arrive, so the apartment is properly warm the moment you walk through the door.
+Write to us before you leave — we can have the heating running a few hours before you arrive, so the apartment is properly warm the moment you walk through the door.

 Is January a good time to visit Bordeaux?

-Yes, if you like cities that are calm, full of atmosphere, and authentically local.
-You will not get postcard sunshine, but you will get affordable stays, restaurant reservations without the wait, peaceful museums, welcoming wine estates, and the winter sales.
+Yes, if you like cities that are calm, full of atmosphere and genuinely local.
+You will not get postcard sunshine, but you will get affordable stays, restaurant bookings without a wait, peaceful museums, welcoming wine estates and the winter sales.
 It is one of the best months for a slow, cultural weekend.

 How cold is Bordeaux in January?

-Winter in Bordeaux is mild and maritime — cool and often damp, without ever being truly cold.
-Ground frost is possible in the early morning and snow remains rare.
-Pack layers, a waterproof jacket, and shoes with a good sole, and you will be perfectly comfortable.
+Winter in Bordeaux is mild and maritime — cool and often damp, but never truly cold.
+Frost is possible in the early morning and snow is rare.
+Pack layers, a waterproof jacket and shoes with a good sole, and you will be comfortable.

 When do the winter sales start in Bordeaux?

-The Soldes d'hiver begin in early January and run for around four weeks.
-Rue Sainte-Catherine, Le Triangle d'Or, and the Chartrons boutiques all take part.
-Discounts deepen week by week, so the second and third weeks often offer the best balance of choice and price.
+The Soldes d'hiver begin in early January and run for approximately four weeks.
+Rue Sainte-Catherine, the Triangle d'Or and the Chartrons boutiques all take part.
+Discounts deepen week by week, so the second and third weeks tend to offer the best balance of choice and price.

 Can you visit vineyards near Bordeaux in January?

-Yes, and it is actually one of the most enjoyable times to do so — the vines are being pruned, the châteaux are quiet, and smaller estates will often welcome you personally.
-Book two or three days ahead and confirm the evening before, as winter hours can be reduced.
+Yes, and it is actually one of the most rewarding times to do so — the vines are being pruned, the châteaux are quiet, and smaller estates often welcome you personally.
+Book two or three days ahead and confirm the day before, as winter hours can be reduced.

 Do I need a car in Bordeaux?

-You do not need a car for the city itself — the historic centre is walkable and the tram network covers the rest.
-Hire a vehicle only for the days when you plan to visit Le Médoc or the more remote châteaux, and pick it up at Bordeaux Saint-Jean station.
+No car needed for the city itself — the historic centre is walkable and the tram network covers the rest.
+Rent a vehicle only for the days when you plan to visit the Médoc or more remote châteaux, and collect it at Bordeaux Saint-Jean station.

 What should I book ahead for a January stay?

-Restaurants for Friday and Saturday evenings, château visits, weekend entry to the Cité du Vin, and your apartment — especially for weekends during the sales, when the best-placed stays always go early.
+Restaurants for Friday and Saturday evenings, château visits, weekend tickets for the Cité du Vin, and your apartment — especially for weekends during the sales, when the best-placed stays always go early.

 Ready when you are